pdfix/pdfix_sdk_builds/README.md

 PDFix SDK is a cross-platform PDF processing tool, that offers various ways of the integration.
 A Command-line interface [PDFix CLI](#Integration-using-the-CLI) is a quick and easy way to add PDF processing functionality into various workflows without coding.

-Developers can use the PDFix SDK in various [programming languages](#Integration-using-the-SDK) to take advandatage of the full control over the PDF documents.
+Developers can use the PDFix SDK with [programming languages](#Integration-using-the-SDK) to take advandatage of the full control over the PDF documents.

-Check the [system requirements](#Prerequisites) to avoid any problems.
+Check the [system requirements](#Prerequisites) to avoid any problems with running PDFix SDK on your system.

 ## Integration using the CLI
 PDFix provides simple, fast and automated PDF processing through the